Harun-techie53/ticketing-app/README.md

 [![Architecture Diagram][architecture-diagram]](https://app.eraser.io/workspace/1GknkYSlKLSI33fC7iia)

 This project is a full-stack, event-driven microservices-based platform that enables users to purchase event tickets and resell their owned tickets through an integrated auction system.

 Here's some more details about the project:
-- Built with a modular microservice architecture, where each core functionality (e.g., ticketing, bidding, authentication, ordering, payments) is encapsulated in its own service.
+- Built with a modular microservice architecture, where each core functionality (e.g., ticketing, bidding, authentication, etc.) is encapsulated in its own service.
 - Utilizes event-driven communication via a messaging system to enable decoupled and scalable interactions between services.
 - Provides real-time bidding capabilities for authenticated users using WebSockets, ensuring a responsive and dynamic auction experience.
 - Follows best practices in terms of reusablility, data consistency and security measures.

 This platform is developed as a personal project to demonstrate hands-on expertise in building and deploying distributed systems using Microservices Architecture.
 While it captures the essence of a real-world ticketing and resale platform, some features have been simplified or abstracted to keep the focus on architectural concepts and technical implementation.

 The project is deployed using Google Kubernetes Engine (GKE) in Autopilot mode, taking advantage of Google Cloud's managed infrastructure for scalability and resilience.

 ### Prerequisites